 Your doctor will do a thorough physical exam.
-He’ll check your throat and neck for things that don’t look right, like swollen lymph nodes.
-He’ll take a look at the inside of your mouth, including your cheeks, lips, gums, tongue, and throat.
+They’ll check your throat and neck for things that don’t look right, like swollen lymph nodes.
+They’ll take a look at the inside of your mouth, including your cheeks, lips, gums, tongue, and throat.

-He might also remove some tissue samples and look at them under a microscope (biopsy).
-To take a closer look, he may insert a thin tube into your nostril (using numbing medication) with a light and lens, called a laryngoscope (laryngoscopy).
+They might also remove some tissue samples and look at them under a microscope (biopsy).
+To take a closer look, they may insert a thin tube into your nostril (using numbing medication) with a light and lens, called a laryngoscope (laryngoscopy).
 It is a procedure done in the doctor's office.

 Laryngeal cancer can often be cured if it’s found early.
 See your doctor right away if you have any symptoms.